zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/document-generation.md

 {{% alert color="info" %}}Each of your app environments needs to be registered separately.
 A successful app registration is limited to the app URL that was provided during the registration.
 Note that a change in the app URL, or restoring a database backup from one environment to another, will require you to register the affected app environments again.{{% /alert %}}

+#### [Optional] Allowing the Document Generation service IP addresses

+If your app is configured to [restrict access for incoming requests](/developerportal/deploy/access-restrictions/) using IP whitelisting, you must allow the outbound IP addresses of the DocGen service, listed [here](developerportal/deploy/mendix-ip-addresses/#global-platform-outbound).

 ### Running On-Premises {#run-on-premises}

 To configure the module to generate documents on your on-premises environments, you need to perform the following steps: